rafalp/Misago/dev-docs/plugins/hooks/build-user-category-permissions-hook.md

 This hook wraps the standard function that Misago uses to build user category permissions.

-Category permissions are stored as a Python `dict` with permission names as keys and values being category IDs with the associated permission.:
+Category permissions are stored as a Python `dict` with permission names as keys and values being category IDs with the associated permission:

 ```python
 category_permissions = {